dopeboy/curriculum-2.0/units/4-javascript/lessons/3-pseudocode/README.md

 ### Closing

-Today you learned about how to call and create functions in JavaScript.
-This is important because functions let us package code that we can reuse over and over again.
-Others have written functions that we can use in our programs.
-We can also create functions to reuse in our own programs.
-Next, we will learn about pseudo-code and code commenting.
+Today you learned how to approach a programming task.
+You learned to plan and design the task in your head and on paper before writing code.
+This is important because programming tasks can be complex.
+You now have the skills to break down a complex task into manageable pieces.
+You also learned how to document your code using code comments.
+This is important because you will eventually work in teams where you need to be able to share your code and have others understand it easily.

+Next, we will learn about string manipulation.

 #### Homework